jbcodeforce/jbcodeforce.github.io/docs/data/index.md

-# Data studies
+# Data Management Studies

 There is perhaps nothing more valuable to an organization than its data.
-In the age of digital transformation and the empowered customers, organizations must be able to generate real-time insights based on accurate and high-quality data.
+In the ever-evolving landscape of digital transformation and customer empowerment, data serves for informed decision-making and propels businesses towards success.

+Organizations must be able to generate real-time insights based on accurate and high-quality data.

+In this chapter, we delve into the fundamental importance of leveraging data as a strategic asset.

 ## Business cases

-* Consider Data as an organizational asset: no more kept in silos or as the property of individual departments
-* Access Data to the ones who need it.
+In today's data-driven world, organizations must address the following key objectives:

-* Data is put to work: used in analytics and ML to make better decisions, create efficiencies and drive new innovations.
+* Ensure that data is accessible to the individuals and teams who need it, empowering them to make informed decisions and drive innovation.
+Consider Data as an organizational asset.
-* A data strategy focused in data lakes addresses scaling the data ingestion, persistence and consumption at the best price-performance ratio, and should address:
+* Leverage advanced analytics and machine learning techniques to extract meaningful insights from data, to improve operational efficiencies and to discover new business opportunities.

+* Implementing a data strategy centered around data lakes provides a scalable solution for ingesting, persisting, and consuming data, achieving an optimal price-performance ratio.
+It encompasses various components, including:

     * Non-relational databases
     * Big Data Analytics